learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

-GitHub's XSS history is instructive: despite extensive escaping, a DOM-based XSS was discovered in 2013 via a Markdown renderer that allowed crafted image URLs to execute scripts.
-GitHub's response was to tighten their CSP to disallow inline scripts entirely and implement strict `script-src` restrictions.
+GitHub\'s XSS history is instructive: despite extensive escaping, a DOM-based XSS was discovered in 2013 via a Markdown renderer that allowed crafted image URLs to execute scripts.
+GitHub\'s response was to tighten their CSP to disallow inline scripts entirely and implement strict `script-src` restrictions.
 Today, GitHub uses a nonce-based CSP on every page load, combined with Trusted Types, meaning even if a future XSS injection vector is discovered, the browser will refuse to execute injected scripts because they lack the server-generated nonce.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>